-And understandable in a sense, because most times you just want the collector to leave you alone and stop harassing you.
-On the other hand, you’re not standing up for your rights and potentially getting money you deserve for dealing with that kind of abuse.
+It’s understandable in a sense, because most times you just want the collector to leave you alone and stop harassing you when they’re trying to collect a debt.
+On the other hand, you’re not standing up for your rights and potentially getting the money you deserve for dealing with that kind of abuse.

-But even if you decide not to file a personal suit, if you file a complaint with the CFPB, FTC or your state Attorney General (and you should always do this part), then you may still be compensated for the harassment.
-If either federal agency or your state AG receive enough complaints, it may end in a class action lawsuit.
+But even if you decide not to file a personal suit, if you file a complaint with the CFPB, FTC, or your state Attorney General (and you should always do this part), then you may still be compensated for the harassment.
+If either federal agency or your state AG receives enough complaints, it may end in a class-action lawsuit.
 This means you and other victims can all receive a small payout for damages based on a history of repeated and habitual violations.

 Be careful it’s a violation before you sue

 Warning: You could find yourself on the hook for filing if the debt collector didn’t actually violate the FDCPA.
 If the court finds that you filed your suit in bad faith – i.e. that you sued knowing the collector wasn’t actually violating the law or harassing you.
 So it’s important to talk to a qualified professional to make sure you have a case.

 This also brings up a critical part of filing an FDCPA violation suit.
 The more detailed proof you can offer of the harassment, the more likely you will be to win your case.
 So if you don’t have detailed notes, even a legitimate case may be dismissed.
 But dismissal doesn’t always mean that you filed in bad faith – you just won’t be able to get the damages you may deserve.